gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

 [SetCODOptionResponse](#SetCODOptionResponse)

 Success.
-Returns true or false for user cod option for payment.
+Returns true/false for user cod option for payment.
 Check the example shown below or refer `GetUserCODLimitResponseSchema` for more details.